Anthony Eviparker

-Anthony Eviparker is a Nigerian footballer and coach who has played competitively in Israel, Malta and Germany.
+Anthony Eviparker (born 7 December 1985) is a Nigerian footballer and coach who has played competitively in Israel, Malta and Germany.
 He aided the Vittoriosa Stars' 2009 promotion to the Premier League.
 Eviparker has stated that Nigeria should not be circumspect in promoting the Nigeria Professional Football League and that they should "upgrade the footballers' profile".

 Career

 Israel

 Anthony Eviparker received a contract with Ness Ziona's 2009 squad.
 He shared the same Hebrew name as retired basketball player Anthony Parker, and hoped to have similar success in Israel as his namesake.
 He left Ness Ziona at the conclusion of 2009, having scored four goals with the club.
 He finished the season with Mazzabi Herzliya, partnering with Odinaka Ezeocha upfront, and registered four goals.
 A few months later, he joined Maccabi Be'er Sheva, making 3 goals in 11 appearances.